python/cpython/PCbuild/readme.txt

 Installing Service Pack 1 for Visual Studio 2010 is highly recommended to avoid LNK1123 errors.

+To build modules that depend on external libraries, you need to download (and, for some of them, build) those first.
+It's thus recommended to build from the command line once as specified below under "Getting External Sources" as that does this automatically.

-All you need to do to build is open the solution "pcbuild.sln" in Visual Studio, select the desired combination of configuration and platform, then build with "Build Solution" or the F7 keyboard shortcut.
+Then, to continue development, you can open the solution "pcbuild.sln" in Visual Studio, select the desired combination of configuration and platform, then build with "Build Solution" or the F7 keyboard shortcut.
 You can also build from the command line using the "build.bat" script in this directory.
 The solution is configured to build the projects in the correct order.

+To build an installer package, refer to the README in the Tools/msi folder.

 The solution currently supports two platforms.
 The Win32 platform is used to build standard x86-compatible 32-bit binaries, output into this